Domijuteur/gcsite/README.md

 ## Usage

-For usage examples, take a l
+For usage examples, take a lo